Skip to content

 A great alternative to fusion welding

-With TIG welding equipment, you can use copper-based rods and braze weld cast iron.
+With TIG equipment, you can use copper-based rods to braze weld cast iron.
 Braze welding uses the same equipment as typical (fusion) welding and similar joint design.
-The difference is that the copper-based rods melt at a lower temperature than welding rods.
+The difference is that copper-based rods melt at a lower temperature than nickel rods.
 This way the casting doesn’t melt.

-The most popular braze welding rods are silicon bronze (ERCuSi or SiB) and aluminum bronze (ERCuAl).
-ERCuAl has higher tensile strength (70ksi) than ERCuSi (50ksi), but it is more sluggish and doesn’t wet out well.
+The most popular braze rods are silicon bronze (ERCuSi or SiB) and aluminum bronze (ERCuAl).
+ERCuAl has higher tensile strength (70ksi) than ERCuSi (50ksi).
+But it is more sluggish and doesn’t wet out well.

 Advantages